tarsa129/j3d-animation-editor/README.md

 More details about the FBX SDK installation can be found [here](https://gitlab.inria.fr/radili/fbxsdk_python).

 # special thanks:
-* Yoshi2, from whom a lot of the animation reading / writing code and gui code is adapted
+* Yoshi2, from whom a lot of the animation reading / writing code, gui code, and yaz0 decompression is adapted
 * NoClip.Website, which provided guidance on how to read/write certain file types (.brk, .bpk, .bva)
 * fon-22, for providing .bva files to test with
+* SuperHackio's Hack.io j3d scripts, which provided guidance on how to read certain file types (.bva)
+* LagoLunatic's GCFT, for a yaz0 compression script
+* BigSharkZ, for testing the script and suggesting new features